cssudo/PRODIGY_CS_05/README.md

 - Ensure you have proper authorization before using this tool on a network.
 - Respect privacy laws and regulations.
 - Use the tool for educational purposes only and avoid intercepting sensitive information without explicit consent.
-- Certainly!
-Below is a detailed description for the packet sniffer code provided earlier, formatted in a README.md file:

 ## Features